siduction/sidu-manual/data/en/0704-sys-admin-btrfs-snapper_en.md

 **Prerequisites**
 A *"rollback"* is only supported with Btrfs for the root file system.
 The root file system must be on a single device, in a single partition, and on a single subvolume.
 Directories that are excluded from `/` snapshots, for example `/tmp`, can be on separate partitions.

-> **Caution**
-> The functionality for rollback according to the following instructions is not yet included in the ISOs at this time (2023-02-09).
-Please refer to the instructions on [siduction github](https://github.com/siduction/siduction-btrfs).

 **Performing a rollback**
 Before the rollback, we check if the rollback target works as expected.
 To do this, we boot into the desired snapshot, for example 13, using the *"siduction snapshots"* submenu.
 The system boots in *read-only* mode.
 We ignore the error message regarding *sddm*.
 If it does, we reboot back to the current default subvolume.
 There we perform the rollback as **root**: